learn-co-students/module-4-code-challenge-round-1-nyc01-seng-f-module-4-react-state-events-advanced-pairing-1598446632/README.md

 - reusing a component
 - lifting state

-# Deliverables:
+# Deliverables

 - Render a list of all Beyonce images

 - When a User clicks on a Beyonce image in `BeyContainer` it should change the `favorite` key of that object to `true`, which should then add that Beyonce to the FavoritesContainer.

 - When a User clicks on a Beyonce image in the `Favorites` container, it should change the `favorite` key of that object to `false`, which should then remove it from the FavoritesContainer and send an alert saying "I got a hot sauce in my bag, swag"